 - Collaborate on assets – which means editing dashboards.

 - This allows a user to view report and configurations, and manipulate data inside reports.
 This means adding filters, segments, etc.

-- User can create assets – both personal and shared.
+- A user can create assets – both personal and shared.

-Remember – permissions set for a child account will supercede permissions for a parent!
+Remember – permissions set for a child account will supersede permissions for a parent!

 There are additional settings that each user can utilize to personalize their accounts in Google Analytics.
 These include:

-- Changing desired language that the data is displayed.
+- Changing the desired language that the data is displayed.